STEP – Students Exploring Pharmacy

 Apply Now

-• One letter of recommendation (from a teacher, counselor/advisor, other school official or supervisor)
+- One recommendation from a teacher, counselor/advisor, other school official, or supervisor

-• Note: Your recommender will receive a link via email to submit their letter of recommendation up to 2 business days after you submit the application form.
+- Your recommender will receive a link via email to submit their recommendation within 5-7 business days after you submit the application form.

 Included in the Program

-• Discussions with pharmacists from various specialty areas
+- Conversations with pharmacists from multiple specialty areas

-• Interaction with faculty and current pharmacy students
+- Interaction with UW faculty and current pharmacy students

 Eligibility

-Students in grades 9-12 are eligible to apply, including incoming high school freshmen and graduating seniors.
-Priority given to rising juniors and seniors.
+Students in grades 9-12 are eligible to apply, including rising freshman to rising seniors.

 Fee